MarcasRealAccount/premake-pkg/README.md

 There is also `pkgexts({})` which adds extensions.
 (These are handy to utilize in the [premake-system.lua](https://premake.github.io/docs/Locating-Scripts) file

 # How to use
 All you need to do is clone this github repository.
-Find the [premake-system.lua](https://premake.github.io/docs/Locating-Scripts) file and add `require(premake-pkg)`
+Find the [premake-system.lua](https://premake.github.io/docs/Locating-Scripts) file and add `require("premake-pkg")`